 The General Register Office (GRO)

 Records for Scottish births, marriages and deaths held at New Register House, West Register Street, Edinburgh.
 EH1 3YY.
 Tel: 0131 334 0380

 Carry out some free ancestry searches here, like Scottish records from 1700 to 1990, and marriages, births and christenings from 1553 – 1875.

-Good information here to get started on your geneaology trail, and loads of resources to help you get there.
+Good information here to get started on your genealogy trail, and loads of resources to help you get there.
 Covers the UK & Ireland.

 Search by county on this site, with loads of handy links, free access to most of the resources, and genealogy records for the whole of the UK.

 This is the official government source for genealogical data for Scotland.
 You’ll find good resources here for tracing your Scottish ancestry, with statutary records of births, marriages and deaths, dating back to 1855.
-There’s old parish registers for births, baptisms and marriages from 1553, and also census records from 1841.
+There’s old parish registers for births, baptisms and marriages from 1553, and census records from 1841.
 You can start your search here for as little as £6.